 After our service tech has removed the used cooking oil from your store, we take it to one of our processing facilities located coast-to-coast.
 There it is put through strainers to remove contaminants (grill bits and debris), heated to remove water and kill off any pathogens, and marketed as a commodity whose value is tracked and published daily.
 Most of the processed cooking oil our company collects in the U.S. is used to produce biofuel.

 What can you do with used cooking oil?

-Almost all of the used cooking oil our company collects from restaurants, supermarkets and other foodservice establishments is used to produce biofuel.
+Almost all the used cooking oil our company collects from restaurants, supermarkets and other foodservice establishments is used to produce biofuel.
 The demand for sustainable fuel is high, and used cooking oil is an inexpensive, sustainable feedstock.
-The used cooking oil is dewatered and cleaned at our processing facilities, and produced into biodiesel (Darling owns two biodiesel plants in Montreal and Kentucky) or into renewable diesel (we co-own a renewable diesel refinery with Valero Energy in Louisiana).
+The used cooking oil is dewatered and cleaned at our processing facilities and produced into biodiesel (Darling owns two biodiesel plants in Montreal and Kentucky) or into renewable diesel (we co-own a renewable diesel refinery with Valero Energy in Louisiana).
 A co-product of the biodiesel production is glycerin, which can be used in numerous applications including hand sanitizer, cleansers, lotions, solvents, and much more; co-products of renewable diesel production are renewable propane, renewable butane, and naphtha, which is used in solvents, paint thinners, varnish, plastics and more.

 Processed used cooking oil can also be used as a nutritional supplement for animal feed.

 Improve your curb appeal (bad smells don't encourage a customer's appetite)

 Avoid fines and down time if your grease trap should overflow from clogged grease in the pipes

 Realize the potential of rebates for your used cooking oil